adhar-io/adhar/README.md

 ![Adhar Console](docs/imgs/adhar-cli.png)

-### Platform Control plane (api-server)
+### Adhar Control plane (api-server)

 In the Adhar platform, the api-server plays a crucial role in enabling seamless integration.
 Every alteration made via the Console is first verified by the api-server within the control plane.
 Once validated, these changes are stored in the state store.
 This action initiates an automatic process where the platform aligns the actual state with the desired state, thereby ensuring smooth integration and consistency across the platform.

-### Adhar Assist (AI)
+### Adhar AI

-Adhar Assist is an innovative feature of the Adhar platform that integrates AI assistance into your workflow.
+Adhar AI is an innovative feature of the Adhar platform that integrates AI assistance into your workflow.
 It leverages advanced machine learning algorithms to provide intelligent recommendations, automate routine tasks, and enhance decision-making processes.
 Whether you're configuring your platform, troubleshooting issues, or optimizing performance, Adhar Assist is there to guide you.
 It learns from your platform's data and usage patterns, continually improving its assistance over time.
-With Adhar Assist, you get a smart companion that helps you make the most of the Adhar platform.
-As a developer, you will enjoy the assistance provided by `Adhar Assist` during development.
+With Adhar AI, you get a smart companion that helps you make the most of the Adhar platform.
+As a developer, you will enjoy the assistance provided by `Adhar AI` during development.

 ### Git Based Infrastructure